Dinakar-Dasari/Docker/README.md

   + There can only be one CMD instruction in a Dockerfile.
 If you list more than one CMD, only the last one takes effect.
 ## _ENTRYPOINT:_ ##
 + It's a command which executes during runtime of the container.
 + It's similar to the CMD command.
-But difference is CMD comamnd can be replaced/overriden with CLI but ENTRYPOINT command cannot be replaced.
+But difference is CMD comamnd can be replaced/overriden with CLI but ENTRYPOINT command cannot be replaced/overridden.
 + Instead CLI command gets appended to the ENTRYPOINT command.
 + Let's say you gave **_CMD ["sleep", "10"]:_**
-   + When user gives docker run -d test1:v1.
+   + When user gives **docker run -d test1:v1**.
 Then it sleeps for 10secs and exits the container.
-   + When he gives docker run -d test1:v1 5.
+   + When he gives **docker run -d test1:v1 sleep 5**.
 Then it sleeps for 5secs and exits the container.
    + So, CMD is an replacable container and if he gives some random command in CLI then container throws an error.
 + Let's say you gave as **_ENTRYPOINT ["sleep", "10"]:_**
-    + When user  gives docker run -d test1:v1.
+    + When user  gives **docker run -d test1:v1**.
 Then it sleeps for 10secs and exits the container.
-    + When he gives docker run -d test1:v1 5.
-Then container appends it like sleep 10 5 & throws an error.
+    + When he gives **docker run -d test1:v1 sleep 5**.
+Then container appends it like sleep 10 sleep 5 & throws an error.
     + Since, it's doesn't replace the command with CLI command.
 So, it's more robust & best for security.
  + **Combination of CMD & ENTRYPOINT**:
    + We can use combination of both like for a flexible execution.